Queen's Own Rifles of Canada: Regimental church

-The Books of Remembrance are a list of the names of the QOR fallen, and are located in the interior of the church.
-The books are paraded annually on Remembrance Day Sunday, when the regiment parades to St. Paul's to attend services.
+The Books of Remembrance are a list of the names of the QOR dead, and are in the interior of the church.
+The books are displayed annually on Remembrance Day Sunday, when the regiment parades to St. Paul's to attend services.

 Memorials

 The most recent is the regimental badge carved on the back of one of the pews of the Royal Memorial Chapel at Royal Military Academy Sandhurst.

 The oldest memorial is the Ridgeway tablet at the Memorial United Church in Ridgeway, Ontario.
 Ridgeway is also commemorated in a stained glass window at University College, a tablet in the Ontario Provincial Parliament buildings, the Canadian Volunteers Monument in Queen's Park (west side of Queen's Park Crescent) and a cairn at Ridgeway.

 A sandstone monument with Italian marble figures and bronze plaques erected on the University of Toronto Campus was dedicated to those of the Queen's Own Rifles of Canada regiment who were killed in action or who died from wounds defending her frontier in June 1866.
 The monument was erected by the Canadian Volunteer Monument Campaign of 1866, Committee of Toronto citizens and its chairman, Dr. McCaul, then President of the University of Toronto.

 The North-West Rebellion of 1885 is remembered by the North-West Rebellion Monument in Queen's Park (east side of Queen's park Crescent), the Battleford Column tablet inside Moss Park Armoury and a cairn at Battleford, Saskatchewan.

 The South African War memorial is on University Avenue.
 An additional tablet is inside Denison Armoury.

 The First World War is commemorated by the Cross of Sacrifice and the shrine containing the Book of Remembrance at St Paul's Anglican Church.
 In addition, a tablet is mounted at Moss Park Armoury.
-The QOR fallen are also remembered in The Buffs Memorial window, Warrior's Chapel, of Canterbury Cathedral.
+The QOR dead are also remembered in The Buffs Memorial window, Warrior's Chapel, of Canterbury Cathedral.

-A plaque was erected to the fallen in the Second World War at the site of the D-Day landing, Bernières-sur-Mer, Normandy, France.
+A plaque was erected to the dead of the Second World War at the site of the D-Day landing, Bernières-sur-Mer, Normandy, France.

 A tablet was also placed on a farm building at Mooshof, Germany, where Sergeant Aubrey Cosens, VC, earned his decoration.

 There are also significant memorials at Le Mesnil-Patry, Anguerny, Anisy (France) and Wons, Rha, Sneek, Doorn, Oostburg, Zutphen (Netherlands).
 Other lesser memorials also exist.